infectnet/infectnet-parent/GAME_ARCHITECTURE.md

 environment.resources
 ~~~~

-In my opinion this is makes more expressive and useful the DSL.
-Selectors doesn't have to implement any interface but just return an unmodifiable collection, the player can work with.
+In my opinion this makes the DSL more expressive and usefuL.
+Selectors don't have to implement any interface but just return an unmodifiable collection, the player can work with.